thephpleague/route/docs/unstable/middleware.md

 ---
 ## Introduction

-> A middleware component is an individual component participating, often together
-> with other middleware components, in the processing of an incoming request and
-> the creation of a resulting response, as defined by PSR-7.
+A middleware component is an individual component participating, often together with other middleware components, in the processing of an incoming request and the creation of a resulting response, as defined by PSR-7.

->
-> A middleware component MAY create and return a response without delegating to
-> a request handler, if sufficient conditions are met.
+A middleware component may create and return a response without delegating to a request handler, if sufficient conditions are met.

 Route is a [PSR-15](https://www.php-fig.org/psr/psr-15/) server request handler, and as such can handle the invocation of a stack of middlewares.